 This is not the first time Linnahall has made an appearance on Hidden Tallinn.
 I have written about this place before and I regularly visit with tour groups or on my own to take in a good Baltic sunset.
 So why, are all these years, have I decided to revisit this famous Soviet remnant?

-In this new ear of gentrification, many of the buildings and locations I used to treasure are being repurposed or bulldozed (even Patarei Prision is up for auction!)
+In this new ear of gentrification, many of the buildings and locations I used to treasure are being repurposed or bulldozed (even Patarei Prision is is under renovation!)
 I’m aware that this is an inevitability in 21st century Europe but nonetheless, I want to keep the story of these places alive as best as I can.

 Broken windows are always so enticing